HarryPahwa/BehavioralCloning_CarSimulator/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (80-20 split).
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that it was cropping out 50 pixels from the top and 20 from the bottom.
+This removed any useless information from the model's training.
+Then I normalized the image.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
 Since, I had spent a meticulous time collecting the training data, there were no spots where the vehicle drove off the track and actually recovered well when it was about to drift off (see run1.mp4).